prekshaj-ain/decorators-typescript/readme.md

 ## class decorator

 Class decorators in TypeScript are functions that are applied to class declarations.
 They can be used to modify or enhance the behavior of a class, add metadata, or perform any other kind of logic during class declaration.
-Class decorators are applied using the `@decorator` syntax just before the class declaration.
+Class decorators are applied using the `@decorator_name` syntax just before the class declaration.

 They receive the constructor of the class as their only parameter.